AnyLog-co/documentation/09- Data Management/02-2 Data Aggregations.md

 }
 ```

-Note: Grafana configuration is detailed in the <a href="../05-%20Northbound%20Connectors/03-%20Grafana.md#aggregations-query" target="_blank">Using Grafana</a> section.
+Note: Grafana configuration is detailed in the [Using Grafana](../05-%20Northbound%20Connectors/03-%20Grafana.md#aggregations-query) section.

 ## Retrieve aggregation configurations